 - What do experience, growth, and fulfillment have to do with career?

-Two common indicators of career satisfaction are values and interests.
+Aligning your job with your values and interests can lead to higher levels of career satisfaction.
 Clarifying these can help you evaluate career possibilities and find a good career fit.

-Try our Values Inventory worksheet (pdf) to practice identifying or clarifying your own values.
+Use the Values Inventory worksheet (pdf) to identify or clarify your values.

-Consider reviewing our career resources for equity-deserving populations, including students of colour, students with disabilities, LGBTQ2SIA+ students and Indigenous students to gain insights about how you can centre your intersecting identities in your career planning.
+Review these career resources for students from historically marginalized communities, including students of colour, students with disabilities, LGBTQ2SIA+ students, and Indigenous students to learn how you can consider your intersecting identities in your career planning.

 - What activities in your life require little effort?